 At the time of its 1992 release, Clint Eastwood's masterpiece Unforgiven was heralded as the final word on Westerns.
 But it seems that Eastwood is not hanging up his cowboy hat.
 Not yet.
 The 91-year-old Oscar winner's next movie, Cry Macho, will center on a former rodeo star as he traverses rural Mexico with a kidnapped five-year-old.
 Set in the 1970s, the period piece is sure to bridge the Eastwood canon and delight fans young and old.
+Now, the first look at Eastwood's new passion project is here.

 Published in 1975, the novel Cry Macho was written by N. Richard Nash -- most famous for his 1954 play The Rainmaker.
 (That drama was turned into a film, in 1956, starring Burt Lancaster and Katharine Hepburn.)
 Cry Macho follows the story a conflicted rodeo star-turned-horse breeder, Miko, who is tasked with kidnapping a man's young son, Rafo, from his alcoholic mother in Mexico.
 On the journey back to Texas, Rafo and Miko bond.
 Facing harsh challenges and caring for the little one, Miko finally learns what it means to be a good man.
 (Read more on Deadline.)